 Rates for visits are set according to complexity of problems and time spent attending to the medical issue.
 A simple urgent problem (such as an upper respiratory infection or urinary tract infection) will be $95.
 A more complex problem or more than one issue requiring 30-45 minutes will be $180.
 Visits requiring 60 minutes will be $355.
 Studies and procedures or injections will be billed at a nominal rate (available on request).

 Will I always be able to see my doctor?

 This is a shared practice.
 Patients will be seen by both physicians.
 Office hours will be held Monday through Friday from 8:30 am to 5:30 pm except on federal holidays.
 Most of the time, either Dr. Lane or Dr. Bee will be able to see you in the clinic within 24 hours of calling for an urgent problem and will make every effort to accommodate same-day sick visit appointments.
 Complete physical exams will be scheduled with your physician of choice, but we encourage you to become acquainted with both doctors so that if you are urgently ill, both Dr. Lane and Dr. Bee are familiar with your medical history.

-How do I reach a doctor after hours in the event of an urgent problem?
+How do I reach a doctor after hours or on weekends in the event of an urgent problem?

 Call the office and you will be forwarded to the physician on call.
 In the event of an emergency, call 911.

 Will the doctors treat problems over the phone?